-Independent fragmentation identifies the process in which quarks fragment into the hadrons independent of the photon-quark scattering process, or in other words the fragmentation process is independent of the initial quark environment which starts the hadronisation process.
+Independent fragmentation identifies the process in which quarks fragment into hadrons, independent of the photon-quark scattering process.
+In other words, the fragmentation process is independent of the initial quark environment which initiates the hadronization process.
 Assuming independent fragmentation and using isospin and charge conjugation invariance for the fragmentation functions, the following equality holds: